What is an Apprenticeship?

-You will do real work for a real employer, earning real money at the same time as acquiring your qualifications.
-Although there is no set rate of pay, all employed Apprentices must receive a wage of no less than £3.30 per hour for a minimum of 16 hours per week with a recommended 30 hours per week.
+You will do real work for a real employer, earning at least the minimum wage as acquire your qualifications.
+You will be work a minimum of 16 hours per week although 30 hours is recommendede.
 Career progression is excellent and average earnings are higher than for those who do not do an Apprenticeship.

-In addition you are essentially an employee.
-This means that you have exactly the same employee rights as anyone else employed by the company.
-Although you will still be in training during your time on an Apprenticeship, you will receive a regular wage and be entitled to holidays, fair working hours and rest breaks.
+As an employee, you will have exactly the same employee rights as anyone else employed by the company.
+This includes: a regular wage, holidays, fair working hours and rest breaks.

 What are the different levels of Apprenticeship?

 Apprentices normally work towards an NVQ or similar at different levels which correspond with national educational standards, as follows:

 - Intermediate Apprenticeships (Level 2 equivalent to 5 GCSEs)